WaylayOvercast/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    .map creates an array and is a non mutating method.
+    .reduce returns an integer value after running a reducer method on each element in an array, the final result will always be a single value
+    .filter creates a new array as long as it meets the methods standards (what ever you tell it to filter)

 2. Explain the difference between a callback and a higher order function.

+a callback is a function passed into another function as an argument. a higher order function is a function that operates on other functions either by taking them as arguments itself or by returning them.

 3. Explain what a closure is.

+a closure gives you access to an outer functions scope from an innner function. it is when a function internal to another function uses or needs to use a variable that is home to the function around it and not it itself. (it reaches out to grab data)

 4. Describe the four principles of the 'this' keyword.

+this refers to current execution context, or 'the original object' in most cases its value is dependant on how it is being called, in global execution this refers to the global object.
+    (becareful of strict mode when using this)

 5. Why do we need super() in an extended class?

+to access and call functions on an object's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.